jeap-admin-ch/jeap/README.md

   This parent is mostly used jEAP-internally by jEAP libraries.

 - **[jeap-spring-boot-parent](https://github.com/jeap-admin-ch/jeap-spring-boot-parent)**
-  A Maven parent inheriting from `jeap-internal-spring-boot-parent`,
+  A Maven parent inheriting from `jeap-internal-spring-boot-parent`.
+Its main purpose is managing the versions of jEAP dependencies such as jEAP Starters, jEAP Messaging and jEAP Crypto.
+This is the Maven parent applications based on jEAP should use.

 - **[jeap-spring-boot-starters](https://github.com/jeap-admin-ch/jeap-spring-boot-starters)**
   Contains various Spring Boot starters to simplify application setup and configuration.